 If you come across a Chaga on a dead tree, the sclerotia of the mushroom is likely already dried out, dead, or contaminated with mycotoxins.
 It’s generally recommended to avoid harvesting them.

 Is Chaga Difficult to Identify?
-The Common Chaga Look-Alike.
+The Common Chaga Look-Alike

 Before harvesting Chaga, it’s highly recommended to consult foraging guides or experts for proper identification.
 Although Chaga doesn’t have any poisonous look-alikes, it’s extremely important to be 100% sure since there are adverse effects to consuming anything improperly identified.